 We support researchers by providing high throughput and high content screening services and equipment.
 These include the latest in automated liquid handling, imaging technologies, and multimode plate readers.
 In addition, we deliver logistical, technical, and bioinformatics support in the performance and interpretation of your experiments.

 Our services include the following:

-- custom small interfering RNA (siRNA) and microRNA (miRNA) human and mouse libraries
+- whole genome and custom small interfering RNA (siRNA) and microRNA (miRNA) human and mouse libraries

 - automated liquid dispensing starting at 0.1 µl and microplate washing